 Philosophy and Bioethics

-In addition, several of the University's own schools and departments offer opportunities for interdisciplinary work in bioethics, including biology, anthropology, sociology, psychology, the School of Public Health, and the Department of Public Administration and Policy, ranked by U.S. News & World Report in the top 10 in the country.
-Faculty from all of these departments, as well as AMBI, Union, and Albany Law School, are available to our students for consultation, and to act as external members of dissertation committees, making it possible to combine genuinely interdisciplinary work with rigorous training in philosophy.
+Beyond the philosophy department, several of the University's other schools and departments offer opportunities for interdisciplinary work in bioethics, including biology, anthropology, sociology, psychology, the School of Public Health, and the Department of Public Administration and Policy (ranked by U.S. News & World Report in the top 10 in the country).
+Faculty from all of these departments, as well as The Alden March Bioethics Institute and the Albany Law School, are available to our students for consultation, and to act as external members of dissertation committees, making it possible to combine genuinely interdisciplinary work with rigorous training in philosophy.

 The Dual Degree Program